platformsh/platformsh-docs/src/languages/lisp.md

 ## Dependencies

 The recommended way to handle Lisp dependencies on Platform.sh is using ASDF.
-Commit a `.asd` file in your repository and the system will automatically download the system's dependencies using QuickLisp.
+Commit a `.asd` file in your repository and the system will automatically download the dependencies using QuickLisp.

 ## QuickLisp options

-If you wish to change the distributions that QuickLisp is using, you can specify those as follows specifying a distribution name, its url and, an optional version:
+If you wish to change the distributions that QuickLisp is using, you can specify those as follows, specifying a distribution name, its URL and, an optional version:

 ```yaml
 runtime: